NLnetLabs/rpki-doc/source/routinator/user-interface.rst

 formats.

-To only make the user interface available through a reverse proxy, this is what your NGIX configuration needs at a minimum when running it on the same server as Routinator runs on, using port 8323:
+To only make the user interface available through a reverse proxy, this is what your NGINX configuration needs at a minimum when running it on the same server as Routinator runs on, using port 8323:

 .. code-block:: text